 When you are making a personal injury claim you may be unsure what level of compensation you may receive.
-As explained here the Personal Injuries Board use The Book of Quantum as a general guide to the amounts that may be awarded.
-This guide was produced in 2004 and updated in October 2016 and is used as a guide.
+As explained here the Personal Injuries Board use The Personal Injury Guidelines as a general guide to the amounts that may be awarded.
+This guide was produced in 2021 and is used as a guide.
 It is important to note that this is not a rigid format, the awards given in regards a personal injury will always be assessed on an individual basis.

 The severity of the injury is considered, how it will affect your life now and in the future.
 Categories include: ‘substantially recovered’, ‘significant ongoing’, ‘serious and permanent conditions’.
 When awarding a personal injury claim the Injuries Board will consider the effect your injury has had on your life.

 If you have suffered a personal injury which is not your fault you may be entitled to begin a claim today.
 Our expert team at Gary Matthews Solicitors can deal with all aspects of your claim and achieve the best possible outcome for you.

 Considering the effect of multiple injuries

-The Book of Quantum makes it clear that if you’ve suffered multiple injuries you do not simply find each category in the Book and then add up the respective values for each injury.
+The The Personal Injury Guidelines makes it clear that if you’ve suffered multiple injuries you do not simply find each category in the Guidelines and then add up the respective values for each injury.
 Instead you must identify the most significant injury sustained and use that to determine the value range which you fall into.
 The additional injuries which you have sustained may then result in a minor adjustment within the value range applying to your most significant injury.

-Will my assessment show how the Book of Quantum was used to arrive at the amount calculated for pain and suffering?
+Will my assessment show how the Personal Injury Guidelines was used to arrive at the amount calculated for pain and suffering?